reelyactive/neopixel-serial-bindicators/README.md

 Program each microcontroller using the Arduino IDE.

 To get set up with the Adafruit Feather RP2040 SCORPIO, follow the [Arduino IDE Setup tutorial](https://learn.adafruit.com/introducing-feather-rp2040-scorpio/arduino-ide-setup) and the [Adafruit_NeoPXL8 library installation](https://learn.adafruit.com/introducing-feather-rp2040-scorpio/adafruit_neopxl8) tutorial.
+Then program the board with the [adafruit-feather-rp2040-scorpio.ino](microcontrollers/adafruit-feather-rp2040-scorpio.ino) file from the Arduino IDE.

 Example Circuit